 “British Columbia floods cost $450 million in December of 2021.”
 Insurance Bureau of Canada

 Today we understand our impact on the environment better than ever.
-We know fossil fuel and food methane emissions increase the temperature of the air and the ocean, causing poor business environments.
+We know fossil fuel and food methane emissions increase the air and ocean temperature, causing poor business environments.
 We know those same emissions contribute to more severe storms, which damage the business environment and limit our ability to move products.

 “In 2018, 89% of global CO2 emissions came from fossil fuels and industry.” clientearth.org

-Carbon emissions that cause severe storms cost society money, but it also costs your business money.
-And I’m not talking about carbon tax.
-Carbon tax will come and go as governments change.
+Carbon emissions that cause severe storms cost society and your business money.
+And I’m not talking about the carbon tax.
+The carbon tax will come and go as governments change.
 The emissions remain with or without it in place.
 It costs money to clean up pollution.
 If you can make money without creating pollution, you’ve bootstrapped and increased your profits by reducing your costs.

 “Carbon might be your company’s biggest financial liability.”
 Harvard Business Review